Naereen/web-sphinx/sublimetext.en.rst

 * `TWiki <https://packagecontrol.io/packages/TWiki>`_ for its color theme, brilliantly balanced and well colored.
 I use their syntax coloring theme **TWiki** "Monokai for Markup" for every language!

 Heavier plugins, or plugins designed for a specific language:

+* `MagicPython <https://packagecontrol.io/packages/MagicPython>`_ improves the syntax  coloring for Python (it recognizes the new syntax features that came in the last versions 3.4 and 3.5).
+* `MatlabFilenameAutoComplete <https://packagecontrol.io/packages/MatlabFilenameAutoComplete>`_ adds the filename of the Matlab/Octave functions (ie the local files `file.m`) to the automatic tab completion.
+It is a way to compensate with the borring fact that Matlab/Octave asks to write any function as a *seperate file*...
 * The brilliant `SublimeLinter <http://sublimelinter.readthedocs.org/en/latest/installation.html>`_ checks the code you write for syntax error *as you write it* (Spyder does the same for Python, for example).
 Quite extraordinary! `Anaconda IDE <http://damnwidget.github.io/anaconda/IDE/>`_ is far more powerful but specific to Python.
 * `LaTeXing <http://www.latexing.com/>`_ (installable from `packagecontrol.io/packages/LaTeXing <https://packagecontrol.io/packages/LaTeXing>`_), improve support for \\(\\LaTeX{}\\).
 * `SublimeCodeIntel <https://packagecontrol.io/packages/SublimeCodeIntel>`_ is *supposed* to enable intelligent access to a program recognizing the definitions of variables, functions, classes, etc., it is expected to "jump" directly to the definition of any element of the program (I do not like it).